ROCm/ROCR-Runtime/runtime/hsa-runtime/README.md

 https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface

-Specify the directory containing libhsakmt.so.1 and hsakmt.h using the following cmake variables:
+Specify the directory containing libhsakmt.so.1 and hsakmt.h using the cmake variable, CMAKE_PREFIX_PATH:

-HSAKMT_BUILD_INC_PATH - Set to the dirctory containing hsakmt.h.

-HSAKMT_BUILD_LIB_PATH - Set to the directory containing libhsakmt.so.1

 For example, from the top level ROCR repository execute:

     mkdir build
     cd build
-    cmake -D HSAKMT_BUILD_INC_PATH=<location of hsakmt.h> \
+    cmake -D CMAKE_PREFIX_PATH=/opt/rocm/libhsakmt \
-          -D HSAKMT_BUILD_LIB_PATH=<location of libhsakmt.so> \
           ..
     make

-The name of the core hsa runtime is libhsa-runtime64.so.1.
+The location specified here is the default installation directory of the libhsakmt-roct-dev package.

 #### Specs